Shannon Wiratchai: Fighting style & MMA ventures

+OneShin Cup

 On September 9, 2017, Shannon Wiratchai hosted the "OneShin Cup", an amateur mixed martial arts tournament.
 Wiratchai created the tournament with purpose of establishing more awareness surrounding the sport of MMA in Thailand, as well as developing Thai mixed martial artists so that they would be capable of competing at an international level.
 The event was streamed live on the Facebook page and YouTube channel of the Ignite Fight Club.
 The second edition of the OneShin Cup was held on May 5, 2018.
-The event was known for featuring future ONE Championship Kickboxing and Muay Thai Atomweight World Champion Stamp Fairtex.
+The event was known for featuring future three-sport ONE Championship World Champion Stamp Fairtex.

+Fighting Frenchie

+On July 24, 2023, Wiratchai announced the release of his fight equipment brand Fighting Frenchie, which initially consisted of 7oz MMA sparring gloves.
+In September 27 of the same year, the brand would also release rashguards and shorts.

 Personal life

 Unlike most Thai fighters, Shannon Wiratchai comes from a well-to-do background.
 His father is a doctor and his mother is a nurse, both of them working at the King Chulalongkorn Memorial Hospital.
 Wiratchai graduated from Chulalongkorn University Demonstration Secondary School.
-He then went on to complete his college education at Chulalongkorn University.
+He then went on to complete his college education at Bangkok University.
 Wiratchai speaks Thai, English and Mandarin Chinese.

 Until 2019, Shannon Wiratchai had been dating Tiger Muay Thai teammate and fellow mixed martial artist Rika Ishige, who competes in ONE Championship's atomweight division.
 The two have fought on the same card five times: ONE Championship: Warrior Kingdom on March 11, 2017 in Bangkok, ONE Championship: Kings and Conquerors on August 5, 2017 in Macau, ONE Championship: Warriors of the World on December 9, 2017 in Bangkok, ONE Championship: Iron Will on March 24, 2018 in Bangkok, and ONE Championship: Clash of Legends on February 16, 2019 in Bangkok.
 Wiratchai and Ishige have been referred to as "Thailand's martial arts power couple".

-In 2020, he began dating American-Indonesian yoga instructor Fay Lee.
+In 2020, he began dating American-Indonesian yoga instructor Fay Lee Thung.
 The two married on October 7, 2022.